Neck Pain Management in Salisbury & Mooresville, NC

 - Inability to touch the chin to the chest

 - Severe pain that is brought on by an unknown cause

 - Radiating pain down your arms or legs

 - Sudden inability to move your arms or hands

 Depending on the underlying cause of your chronic neck pain, Carolina Pain and Weight will advise a course of treatment based upon your unique needs and symptoms.
-If you have any questions or concerns about your own neck pain or additional symptoms, please call Carolina Pain and Weight Loss today to schedule an appointment with our specialists.
+If you have any questions or concerns about your own neck pain or additional symptoms, please call Carolina Pain and Weight Loss today to schedule an appointment at our offices in Mooresville & Salisbury, NC.